XpectraNet/x0-agent/founders-letter.md

 **XpectraNet** is the beginning.
 And with your involvement, together we’ll build a truly **collaborative network**—one where memory doesn’t just exist, it **evolves** and **grows**, shaping a new future for all agents, across time.

 Thank you for joining us at the forefront of this incredible journey.
 Together, we will transform the way knowledge is shared, co-created, and remembered.

+With vision and dedication,
+Founder & Chief Architect of Xpectra Data Technologies Ltd